-- This is an initial inquiry to determine if a comprehensive investigation is desired or necessary. - Checking background, obvious patterns, indicia of predatory, violent, or threatening behavior. - Push one Domino[TM] over at a time. - How much involvement does reporting party want? - Can we remedy informally or without discipline? - Give reporting party as much control as possible in the process. - May help to determine if there is reasonable cause to move process forward, and what policy violations should the responding party be noticed on.
+- Checking background, obvious patterns, indicia of predatory, violent, or threatening behavior. - Push one Domino[TM] over at a time. - How much involvement does reporting party want? - Can we remedy informally or without discipline? - Give reporting party as much control as possible in the process. - May help to determine if there is reasonable cause to move process forward, and what policy violations should the responding party be noticed on.

-PRELIMINARY INQUIRY (CONT.)
+PRELIMINARY INQUIRY